-It started to appear when I was eight years old and I traveled all over the United States with my family to receive treatment.
-I was introduced to Cognitive Behavioral Therapy (CBT) and Exposure Response Therapy (ERP) when I went to UPENN The Center for the Treatment and Study of Anxiety.
-I worked with 2 doctors every day for a little over a month.
-My parents and I lived in a hotel room making the best of it.
-I guess that is always what I have found myself doing.
-Making the best of every situation.
-Eventually, they said I would need more advanced help.
-So, in 2010 I was admitted to Rogers Memorial Hospital located in Wisconsin.
-It is a residential hospital for mental illness.
-I was in a specific unit full of other teenagers struggling with OCD.
-After three months of living there and working on facing my OCD, I was “cured”.
+My Tourette Syndrome first presented itself when I was eight years old and eventually evolved into OCD and other diagnoses.
+I traveled all over the United States with my family to receive treatment.
+I was introduced to Cognitive Behavioral Therapy (CBT) and Exposure Response Therapy (ERP) when I went to UPENN, The Center for the Treatment and Study of Anxiety.
+I worked with two doctors every day for a little over a month.
+My parents and I lived in a hotel room, making the best of it.
+That is always what I have found myself doing—making the best of every situation.
+Eventually, they referred me for more intensive treatment.
+In 2010 I was admitted to Rogers Memorial Hospital located in Wisconsin.
+It was a residential hospital for mental illness.
+I was admitted into the adolescent unit with other teenagers suffering from debilitating OCD.
+After three months of living there and working on facing my OCD, I felt “cured.”

-For four years I was free from OCD.
+I spent four years feeling free from the chains of OCD.
 I graduated from high school and went off to college to study Psychology.
-My dream – inspired by those doctors from UPENN – has been to become a Clinical Psychologist that specializes in OCD and Anxiety Disorders.
 My OCD crept back in during my Freshman year of college.
 In all honesty, there were signs of it I hadn’t noticed in the previous years.
 This OCD, however, was new.
 It morphed into something unexpected.
 It tricked me into thinking I was dizzy.
-Tricked me into being bedridden.
-Irrational intrusive thoughts played games with my mind.
-I took a medical leave from college my sophomore year and realized that what we had thought was Postural Orthostatic Hypertension (POTS) was mainly my OCD.
-I tried fighting it on my own but this was new territory.
-I gained over 50 pounds in a matter of months causing disordered eating.
+Irrational, intrusive thoughts played games with my mind.
+I took a medical leave from college my sophomore year and realized that what we had thought was Postural Orthostatic Hypertension (POTS) ended up being predominantly OCD/Anxiety.
+I tried fighting it on my own, but this was new territory.
+I gained over 50 pounds in a matter of months, causing disordered eating.
 Rogers Memorial Hospital admitted me for a second time.